prologin/camisole/doc/usage.rst

 - Any additional test-specific resource limit.
 These resource limits, when specified, will override the global ones specified in the ``execute`` bloc.
 - ``fatal``: a boolean indicating whether the test is fatal or not.
-If the test is fatal and its execution fails, the other tests won't be executed.
+If the test is fatal and its execution fails, the remaining tests won't be executed.

 Note that you can also add the boolean ``all_fatal`` in your main request if you want the tests to always be fatal.